r9d7/destructuring-with-variable-declaration-assignment/README.md

 // or
 [const hello, bar, var world] = ["hello", "bar", "world"];

-// IIf there's an attempt to change the variable type already existing in scope to a different one (var/let/const), the code should not run.
+// If there's an attempt to change the variable type already existing in scope to a different one (var/let/const), the code should not run.

 // Can't change from existing `let bar` to `var bar`
 //             |